lucasnsaraujo/theweather/README.md

 # The Weather
-A news website made with React (still in development)
+A weather website made with React (still in development)

 ---
 ## How to start